 Clark is a business genius with a big heart.
 His analysis skills and ability to think about things from new angles make quite an impact here!

-Clark started at Uncle Marty’s in October of 2018 and has been an important part of the team ever since, working here off and on over the years while still finding time to graduate with highest honors from RIT in 2021 and land a coveted internship in 2022 in Copenhagen, Denmark.
+Clark started at Uncle Marty’s in October of 2018 and has been an important part of the team ever since, working here off and on over the years while still finding time to graduate with highest honors from RIT in 2021 and land a coveted internship in 2021 in Copenhagen, Denmark.
+In August of 2022, Clark accepted a promotion to Manager, making him the first person to earn and rock that title in Uncle Marty’s history!

 When there’s a special project that needs special attention, like finding a new box supplier or revamping our employee handbook and manual, Clark jumps to the task and works hard to get it done just right.
 He’s always thinking of new ways to do business, grow, and expand to meet the needs of our guests and clients.